 You don’t need me to tell you that communication’s one of the most important aspects of managing a business.
 How your vision is outlined to and bought into by your team is what makes you a special leader.

 Getting this message to new and potential recruits and across departments is therefore vital.
 We also know that applicants often apply to the company – because of the environment created – rather than to specific roles.
 So clarifying these values is vital.

 Assuming your business objectives are set for the next 1, 3, 5 years etc., (i.e., what you want to achieve in terms of market, financial targets and by when?) then I suspect what needs to be worked on now is how these goals and objectives are communicated throughout the organisation and how you would like employees to behave as they do their jobs.

 What behaviours are important to support your ‘brand promise’?
 Do you have an acceptable code or behaviour set that you hire, reward, compliment, manage and fire against?
 (Yes, I said fire!).

 This isn’t difficult.
 But is crucial to any company.
 Particularly if they’re planning on rapid growth.
 Performance Management plays a key role in in this process and you can use our Real Time Reviews system to keep your companys employees and management on track.

 These values need to be set by Senior Management and current employees need to be allowed to contribute to the process.
-When you’ve established your core behaviours/ behavioural framework, you can then instil the culture you want by using this framework to select new employees and manage existing employees, through these behaviours to achieve objectives, projects and rewards.
+When you’ve established your core behaviours/ behavioural framework, you can then instill the culture you want by using this framework to select new employees and manage existing employees, through these behaviours to achieve objectives, projects and rewards.

 Choosing Your Channels